ozzyzhou99/ozzyzhou99/README.md

 # Hello, World! 👋 I'm Zhongyu Zhou

 ## 🌟 About Me
-I am a Geographic Information Science (GIS) master's student at the University at Buffalo, exploring advanced spatial data analysis techniques and their applications.
-My academic journey in GIS began at the China University of Petroleum, where I developed a solid foundation in the field.
+I am a Ph.D. student in Geography at The Ohio State University, advised by Professor Harvey Miller.
+My research interests include Geographic Information Science (GIS), Agent-Based Modeling (ABM), and time geography, with a focus on urban mobility, accessibility, and spatial simulation.

+I am always open to collaborations and conversations about simulation, urban analytics, and spatial computing.

 ## 🎓 Education
 - **Master of Arts in Geographic Information Science** - University at Buffalo, SUNY (Expected 2025)